eyoelmeles/simple-chat-app-for-upwork/README.md

 ### Frontend

-`npm run start` to run the front end.
+`npm run dev` to run the front end.

 ### Features